nickrallison/obsidian-python-scripter/README.md

 ## Summary

 This is a program to quickly allow you to run your own Python scripts from inside Obsidian.
-To get started enable this plugin, it will create a plugins/python folder inside your designated .obsidian folder.
+To get started enable this plugin, it will create a scripts/python folder inside your designated .obsidian folder.
 For each script it will add a custom command to the obsidian commands panel.

 ## Requirements

-- Install your preferred version of python and make sure it functions from the command line eg: ```python .obsidian/plugins/python/main.py```
+- Install your preferred version of python and make sure it functions from the command line eg: ```python .obsidian/scripts/python/main.py```
-- This plugin works with naked python scripts eg. plugins/python/example.py
+- This plugin works with naked python scripts eg. scripts/python/example.py
 - Or you may want a more complicated script.
-If your python script needs multiple modules make sure to structure it as follows
+You need to have a main.py file inside of a src folder for it to function as a command, otherwise it will not be able to execute.
+Make sure to structure the scripts/python as follows
 <pre>
   plugins
     |